karanahuja5598/My-University/README.md

 want people to know about it?
 What does it do?
 Why should they use it/check it out/hack on it?
 This should be approximately two paragraphs.
 Take a look at the description of your favorite software repository for inspiration.

+UIC students often have to reach out to many different sources to get information about their assignments, lecture notes, and instructor assignments.
+It can be hard keeping track of all of this information from multiple different sources.
+The goal of this app is to attempt to provide a single point of access for all of your UIC notification needs.
+This app will gather information from Blackboard and Piazza initially, and if feasible will try to expand to also include Gradescope.

 ## Authors